 Answer: It is an animal in the lawful custody of the Poundkeeper.

 The impound period can last up to 96 hours if the animal was picked up in the City of Victoria or Esquimalt, or can last up to 120 hours if it originated from Oak Bay.
 This 4 or 5 day period should allow the owner or their agent sufficient time to locate and claim their missing pet.

 All animals are checked for identification tags, tattoos & microchips.
-Photos are posted in this section (below) as well as on www.victorialostpets.com.
-We also advertise impounded animals in the Classified section of the Times Colonist (section # 364).
+Photos are posted in this section (below) and on our Facebook page in the Found Animals Album.

 Impounded animals can be claimed at the Pound by an owner or their agent.
 All fees, licences and veterinary costs incurred (if any) while the animal was impounded must be paid in full before the animal can be released.